americocunhajr/SoBioS/README.md

 ## Software History

 This code was developed as a pedagogical tool to teach the basics of global sensitivity analysis of biological systems via Sobol' indices.
 A tutorial explaining the theory and practical aspects behind **SoBioS** package is provided in the following book chapter:
-- *M, Tosin, A. Côrtes, A. Cunha Jr (2020), A Tutorial on Sobols' Global Sensitivity Analysis Applied to Biological Models,  In: da Silva F.A.B., Carels N., Trindade dos Santos M., Lopes F.J.P. (eds) Networks in Systems Biology.
+- *Tosin M., Côrtes A.M.A., Cunha A. (2020) A Tutorial on Sobol’ Global Sensitivity Analysis Applied to Biological Models.
+In: da Silva F.A.B., Carels N., Trindade dos Santos M., Lopes F.J.P. (eds) Networks in Systems Biology.
 Computational Biology, vol 32.
-Springer, Cham.* https://doi.org/10.1007/978-3-030-51862-2_62020
+Springer, Cham.* https://doi.org/10.1007/978-3-030-51862-2_6

 ## UQLab dependency